 - Lupus

 This list of health conditions is not exhaustive.
-Qualifying medical conditions vary by policy and insurer.
-Before you make a long term disability claim, make sure you fully understand how your insurance company defines a long term disability.
+Qualifying medical conditions for long-term disability benefits vary based on the policy and insurance company you choose.

 What is long term disability insurance?

-Long term disability (LTD) insurance, unlike short term disability insurance, provides a steady stream of income if you are unable to work for a longer period of time — say years, even decades — due to illness or injury.
+Long-term disability (LTD) insurance serves as a valuable safety net, offering a steady stream of income if you are unable to work for an extended period, ranging from years to even decades, due to illness or injury.

 While each LTD insurance plan is different, they will spell out the following information: